saeedalmasi/Zynq_MPSoC_-XCZU3EG_pl_led-test/README.md

-this project is for pl_led blinker .
+this project is for pl_led blinker and written in verilog.